Loren Phillips

 Cottonwood Tree Root | Dimensions: 17”h x 16”w x 12”d

-The Owl, or Mongwu, is the leader of the warrior katsinam and brings the whippers to the summer dances to discipline the clowns with for their un-Hopi-like behavior.
+The Owl, or Mongwu, is the leader of the warrior katsinam and brings the whips to the summer dances to discipline the clowns for their un-Hopi-like behavior.
 Standing at the edge of the dance circle while the clowns perform, Mongwu glaringly disapproves of their actions.
-Near the end of their performance, a parliament of mongwu swoop in and metaphorically beat the clowns with the whips, drench them with water and leave them in a heap on the plaza.
+Near the end of their performance, a parliament of mongwu swoop in and metaphorically beat the clowns with whips, drench them with water and leave them in a heap on the plaza.
 Mongwu are considered sorcerers.

-katsinaThe Owl, or Mongwu, is the leader of the warrior katsinam and brings the whippers to the summer dances to discipline the clowns with for their un-Hopi-like behavior.
+katsinaThe Owl, or Mongwu, is the leader of the warrior katsinam and brings the whips to the summer dances to discipline the clowns for their un-Hopi-like behavior.
 Standing at the edge of the dance circle while the clowns perform, Mongwu glaringly disapproves of their actions.
-Near the end of their performance, a parliament of mongwu swoop in and metaphorically beat the clowns with the whips, drench them with water and leave them in a heap on the plaza.
+Near the end of their performance, a parliament of mongwu swoop in and metaphorically beat the clowns with whips, drench them with water and leave them in a heap on the plaza.
 Mongwu are considered sorcerers.

 Born in the Hopi Village of Moencopi in 1942, Loren Phillips is a husband, father and katsina carving master.
 Phillips offers may fine details in his katsina dolls such as those shown here in his Eagle Dancer.
 As a dancer himself, he knows the nuances of the traditional dances as well as the meanings and symbolism he conveys through his carvings.
 He is a well-known, acclaimed carver and his work is in high demand by museums and collectors alike.